Message Forums / Mailing Lists

 [43] Which was a long time coming — see http://www.rants.org/2008/03/06/thread_theory/ for more.
 And no, I'm not too dignified to refer to my own blog post.

-[44] In theory, the list software could add the lists's address to whatever Reply-to destination were already present, if any, instead of overwriting.
+[44] In theory, the list software could add the list's address to whatever Reply-to destination were already present, if any, instead of overwriting.
 In practice, for reasons I don't know, most list software overwrites instead of appending.

 [45] Although there is, of course, a right answer, and it is to leave the original author's Reply-to untouched.
 The relevant standards document, http://www.ietf.org/rfc/rfc2822.txt, says "When the 'Reply-To:' field is present, it indicates the mailbox(es) to which the author of the message suggests that replies be sent."